tommybobbins/Area_Rectilinear_Shapes/rectilinear_shapes.md

 Click the green flag

-+ Does the tractor move back to a position vertically inline with where it started?
++ Does the tractor move back to a position above where it started?

 ## Save your project